 The default colour scheme picks evenly spaced hues around the HCL colour wheel.
 This works well for up to about eight colours, but after that it becomes hard to tell the different colours apart.
 You can control the default chroma and luminance, and the range of hues, with the

-One disadvantage of the default colour scheme is that because the colours all have the same luminance and chroma, when you print them in black and white, they all appear as an identical shade of grey.
-Noting this, if you are intending a discrete colour scale to be printed in black and white, it is better to use
+There are some problems with this default scheme.
+One is that unlike many of the other palettes discussed in this chapter, they are not colour blind safe (discussed in Section 11.1.1).
+A second is that because the colours all have the same luminance and chroma, they all appear as an identical shade of grey when printed in black and white.
+If you are intending a discrete colour scale to be printed in black and white, it is better to explicitly use

 scale_fill_grey() which maps discrete data to grays, from light to dark:

-If none of the hand-picked palettes is suitable, or if you have your own preferred colours, you can use
+If none of the preexisting palettes is suitable, or if you have your own preferred colours, you can use

 scale_fill_manual() to set the colours manually.
 This can be useful if you wish to choose colours that highlight a secondary grouping structure or draw attention to different comparisons: